Administrative divisions of India: Cultural zones

 Each zone has a zonal headquarters where a zonal cultural center has been established.
-Several states have membership in multiple zones, but no state subdivisions are utilized in the zonal divisions.
-In addition to promoting the culture of the zones they are responsible for, each zonal center also works to cross-promote and create exposure to other cultural zones of India by organizing functions and inviting artistes from other zones.
+Several states have membership in multiple zones, but no state subdivisions are utilised in the zonal divisions.
+In addition to promoting the culture of the zones they are responsible for, each zonal center also works to cross-promote and create exposure to other cultural zones of India by organising functions and inviting artistes from other zones.

-States and union territories
+States and union territories within zones

 India is composed of 28 states and eight union territories (including a national capital territory).

+Divisions within states and UT

+Divisions exist within the respective states and union territories, and are of two types, namely the "Administrative Divisions" (directly under the control of the state government) and the "Autonomous Administrative Divisions" (relatively with the higher degree of autonomy governed by the directly elected council).

 Autonomous administrative divisions

-The Sixth Schedule of the Constitution of India allows for the formation of autonomous administrative divisions which have been given autonomy within their respective states.
+The Sixth Schedule of the Constitution of India allows for the formation of autonomous administrative divisions which have been given autonomy within their respective states and union territories.

 Presently, 10 Autonomous Councils in Assam, Meghalaya, Mizoram and Tripura are formed by virtue of the Sixth Schedule with the rest being formed as a result of other legislation.

-Divisions
+Administrative divisions

 Many of the Indian states are subdivided into divisions, which have official administrative governmental status, and each division is headed by a senior IAS officer called Divisional Commissioner.

+States like Kerala, Tamil Nadu, Goa, etc. don't have separate divisions or regions.
+Instead, they're directly split into districts for administrative purposes.

 As of September 2022, divisions exist in 18 of the 28 states and 3 of the 8 union territories.
 As of September 2022, there are a total of 102 divisions in India.